 Introduction

 To the west of the county, you’ll find the Exmoor National Park and two Areas of Outstanding Natural Beauty with panoramic views, and where you might be fortunate to spot wild Exmoor ponies or red deer.
-With so much diversity and steeped in history and heritage the area has much to explore from its many walking trails, pretty market towns with traditional thatched cottages, the longest heritage steam railway in the UK, and dramatic coastline with a few fossil beaches.
-Discover some of the finest landscapes, impressive attractions including Dunster castle, as well as the county’s vibrant town, Taunton.
+With so much diversity and steeped in history and heritage, the area has much to explore from its many walking trails, pretty market towns with traditional thatched cottages, the longest heritage steam railway in the UK, and dramatic coastline with a few fossil beaches.
+Discover some of the finest landscapes, impressive attractions, including Dunster Castle, as well as the county’s vibrant town, Taunton.

 Information Centres

-Somerset West and Taunton supports a number of information centres across the area.
+We support a number of information centres across the area.

 These include: